apache/beam/website/www/site/content/en/documentation/programming-guide.md

 	if strings.Contains(filename, “expensiveRecords”) {
 		weight = 2
 	}
-	return weight * rest.Size()
+	return weight * (rest.End - rest.Start)
 }
 {{< /highlight >}}

-### 12.3 User initiated checkpoint {#user-initiated-checkpoint}
+### 12.3.
+User-initiated checkpoint {#user-initiated-checkpoint}

 Some I/Os cannot produce all of the data necessary to complete a restriction within the lifetime of a single bundle.
 This typically happens with unbounded restrictions, but can also happen with bounded restrictions.
 For example, there could be more data that needs to be ingested but is not available yet.
 Another cause of this scenario is the source system throttling your data.

-Your splittable DoFn can signal to you that you are not done processing the current restriction.
+Your SDF can signal to you that you are not done processing the current restriction.
 This signal can suggest a time to resume at.
 While the runner tries to honor the resume time, this is not guaranteed.
 This allows execution to continue on a restriction that has available work improving resource utilization.